 Hostinger — Most Bang for Your Buck

-What’s helpful about Hostinger pricing is that the longer you sign up, the cheaper it is to renew.
-You can lock in rock-bottom rates for up to 4 years and get a discount down the road.
+It’s also worth noting that the longer you sign up for a Hostinger cloud plan, the better deal you get upon renewal.
+You can lock in the promotional rates for up to four years and then get a discount down the road.

 Scala Hosting — Best for Custom Resource Allocation